Discovering the etiology of complex traits with

 Predictive Biology brings together genetics, stem cell biology, organoids and single cell technologies to characterize the molecular basis of disease phenotypes and drug response.

 We use our in vitro genetics platform to elucidate molecular mechanisms of action and to find and validate novel drug targets.

 Current Research Programs

-Cytotoxic Edema: a genetic screen for cell swelling modifier genes in astrocytes.
+Cytotoxic Edema: a genetic screen for genes that modify cell swelling in astrocytes.